Chicago Fire Tickets

 Yes, tailgating is permitted in select parking lots around Soldier Field.
 Fans often gather to eat, drink, and socialize before the match, making it a fun pre-game experience.

-Can I bring my own food and drinks to the stadium?
+Can I bring my own food and drinks to Soldier Field?

 Outside food and drinks are not allowed in the stadium, but Soldier Field offers a wide variety of concessions, including local Chicago favorites like hot dogs and pizza.